-Skåne County is located in the south part of Sweden and is an area filled with beautiful nature, landmarks, sandy beaches and picturesque cosy towns.
+Skåne County is located in the south part of Sweden and is an area filled with beautiful nature, landmarks, sandy beaches, and picturesque cozy towns.
 There are plenty of things to do in Skåne and in this article I’ve selected the top 15 things to do in Skåne.
-In this list of the best things to do in Skåne, I’ve gathered the best beaches, parks, castles, mills and tourist areas.
+In this list of the best things to do in Skåne, I’ve gathered the best beaches, parks, castles, mills, and tourist areas.
 I’ve also added a map of things to do in Skåne and Malmö in general.
 I’ve included a handy interactive Google map in this post as well.
-In the map, you’ll see all my favourite places and things to do in Skåne, but in this post, I’ve only selected my top things to do in Skåne.
+On the map, you’ll see all my favorite places and things to do in Skåne, but in this post, I’ve only selected my top things to do in Skåne.

 The 15 Best Things to do in Skåne

 When planning your trip to Skåne, you can either fly to Copenhagen or Malmö airport – the first is definitely a lot bigger than Malmö, which only caters to a handful of flights per day.
 The Skåne county used to be a part of Denmark and you’ll notice how fast and easy it is to travel between the two countries over the Oresund Bridge.